 10. Tropical Carrot Cubes

 These are a great treat for senior dogs and puppies as they are packed with vitamins and are super tasty.
-These are a great vegetarian that are suitable for dogs suffering from sensitivities and allergies.
+These are great vegetarian homemade dog treats or homemade frozen treats for dogs that are suitable for dogs suffering from sensitivities and allergies.

 Photo credit: Vegetarianmamma.com

 Carrots are rich in vitamin a which is excellent for eye health, and skin and coat health.
-Want even more veggie options for your next frozen dog treat recipe?
+Want even more veggie options for your next frozen treat for dogs recipe?
 Check out our 10 favourite dog-safe vegetables.

 Frozen Dog Treat Safety

-These frozen dog treat recipes are perfect meal toppers or stand alone snacks.
+These frozen treats for dogs recipes are perfect meal toppers or stand alone snacks.
 If you want to add a stick to your pupsicles, make sure you hold it and take it away from your pet when they are finished, as the wood shards can be dangerous.

 For a safer option, consider an edible stick, like a biscuit or cookie, or try a dental chew like Greenies.

-Our pets are like family, and these are just a few great treats you can make for your pet this summer or all year long.
+Our pets are like family, and these are just a few great cool treats for dogs you can make for your pet this summer or all year long.
 Adding supplements, customizing recipes, and creating treats that your pet loves can be fun and super rewarding.

 Get creative, add fresh seasonal ingredients that you have on hand, or add your favourite supplements to help boost the vitamin content they need to be healthy.